 Not unlike a government's annual budget, the BAU is measured against what was forecasted for emissions reductions and what was actually achieved.
 Differences between 'forecasts' and 'actuals' are then incorporated into the revised BAU.
 Experience teaches what variables forecasts are sensitive to and can be presented accordingly in the BAU.
 Noting these sensitivities in a GHG forecast is important for clearly understanding and assessing actions and progress towards actual emissions reduction results.

-The figure and table below indicate the difference between the 2018 and the 2016 BAU forecast for Manitoba and the factors impacting it.
+The figure below illustrates the difference between the 2018 and 2016 BAU forecasts for Manitoba.